IkarosKappler/plotboilerplate/docs_jekyll/index.md

  * Use a sorted map in the line-point-distance demo.
  * The experimental WebGL support requires Color objects instead of color strings.
 Otherwise each color string will be parse on each roundtrip which is a nightmare for the performance.
  * The Color.parse(string) function does only recognize HEX, RGB and RGBA strings.
 HSL is still missing.
 Required?
+ * Replace all color params: replace type string by color. (tinycolor?)
  * Include Touchy.js as a package dependency.
  * Include FileSaver.js as a package dependency.
  * Measure the canvas' border when applying fitToParent!
 Currently a 1px border is expected.